 PRP Manufacturing (formally Process Rubber and Plastics) has been a significant contributor to the defence sector for many years.
 Established in 1991, PRP has relationships with many significant partners both nationally and overseas.

 PRP are members of the SA DTC (Defence Teaming Centre) and AIDN (Australian Industry and Defence Network) and work with many defence contractors including, – ASC AWD Shipbuilder, BAE Systems Australia, SAAB, RedArc Electronics, DTSG (Defence Science and Technology), MacTaggart Scott, APC Technology, Silentium Defence, Pacific Marine Batteries, Marand Precision Engineering, Babcock Australia, Australian Munitions, Century Engineering and Toolcraft Australia.

 In June 2021, PRP exhibited at the Land Forces event as part of Defence SA.
-It also has future plans to exhibit at Avalon 2021 in Geelong, and also at the Indo Pacific Maritime Exposition in 2022.
+We also exhibited at Indo Pacific Maritime Exposition in 2022.
 We have future plans to be present at Land Forces 2022, which will be held in Brisbane, Queensland in October.